The Kearsarge at Boulogne

-The Kearsarge at Boulogne is an oil-on-canvas painting by Édouard Manet completed in 1864.
-It depicts the Union sloop-of-war anchored at the French resort of Boulogne-sur-Mer.
+The Kearsarge at Boulogne (French: Le «Kearsarge» à Boulogne) is a painting by the French artist Édouard Manet from 1864.
+It depicts the American man-of-war ' anchored near Boulogne-sur-Mer weeks after the ship’s victory over the CSS Alabama.

-History and description
+The painting was also called The Steamboat (French: Le Steamboat), Fishing Boat Coming in Before the Wind (French: Bateau de pêche arrivant vent arrière), and, incorrectly, The “Alabama” off Cherbourg (French: l’«Alabama» au large de Cherbourg).
+In an 1865 letter, Manet also called it La mer: le navire fédéral Kerseage en rade de Boulogne-sur-mer (English: The Sea: the Federal Ship Kearsarge off Boulogne-sur-Mer).

+Background

 On June 19, 1864, the Kearsarge sank the Confederate raider CSS Alabama at the Battle of Cherbourg in one of the most celebrated naval actions of the American Civil War.
 Many spectators were able to see the battle from the coast of France.
-Manet was inspired to make a painting of the battle, but not having witnessed it himself, relied on press descriptions to make an imaginary scene of the battle. and within 26 days of the event, he had already completed this painting and placed on display in the print shop of Alfred Cadart in Paris.
+Manet did not witness the battle, but he may have drawn on press descriptions and newspaper illustrations to make an imaginary scene of the battle.
 This is the work known as The Battle of the Kearsarge and the Alabama, now at the Philadelphia Museum of Art.
-Several weeks later, Kearsarge made a port call at Boulogne-sur-Mer, where it drew wide media attention and numerous curious spectators, one of whom was Manet.

-Manet painted a watercolor of the ship anchored at Boulogne-sur-Mer, which is now at the Musée des Beaux-Arts de Dijon, and later completed this oil-on-canvas painting.
-The painting is owned by the Metropolitan Museum of Art.